sprucelabsai/developer.spruce.ai/views/scope.md

     @test()
     protected static isScopedByOrganization() {
-        vcAssertUtil.assertSkillViewScopedBy(this.vc, 'organization')
+        vcAssert.assertSkillViewScopedBy(this.vc, 'organization')
-        vcAssertUtil.assertSkillViewNotScoped(this.vc) //will fail if
+        vcAssert.assertSkillViewNotScoped(this.vc) //will fail if
     }

     @test()